-The technique he's referring to is the two-gap, something Poe did occasionally in college.
-The idea is that the defensive tackle takes on blockers head-on and is responsible for the gap over each of their shoulders -- thus, two gaps.
-The result is the defender spending most of his afternoon being pounded by the opposing offensive line.
+The technique he's referring to is the two-gap, something he did occasionally at Memphis.
+The idea is that the defensive tackle takes on blockers head-on, and is responsible for the gap over each of his shoulders - thus, two gaps.
+The result is the defender spending most of his afternoon getting pounded by the offensive line.

 "I sat right here and I looked him right in the eye and asked, `You know what kind of defense we play?"' said Chiefs coach Romeo Crennel, who doubles as the defensive coordinator.
 "I said that we're going to be head-up on them and you're going to get double-teamed and all those kind of good things, but if you just make the plays you're supposed to make, you'll make plenty of plays."

 That was the biggest point of contention when Poe came out of college.

 He put up impressive numbers at the scouting combine in Indianapolis, clocking 4.98 seconds in the 40-yard dash - decent even by linebacker standards - before laying down at the bench press and pushing 225 pounds an astonishing 44 times.